sysco-middleware/workshop-grpc/docs/02-project-setup/README.md

 # Project setup
 [HOME](../../README.md)

-gRPC project should be able to achieve following objectives:
+Common tasks required in gRPC project are:
 - Read .proto files as payload and service definition.
 - Convert .proto files to target language.
 Java in our case.
 - Correct package and directory location for generated code.